 Such A Great Salvation.
-Grand Rapids: 1990. - Dale R Davis (Listen to Mp3 - Judges) (BORROW Such a great salvation : expositions of the book of Judges)
+Grand Rapids: 1990. - Dale R Davis (Listen to Mp3 - Judges)

 Rosscup comments: A flowing, popular conservative exposition that can be suggestive for pastors on individual messages or series.
 Davis deals with problems in footnotes.
 He keeps the vital message foremost and points out the relevance to today.
 The book is usually refreshing to help one grow in grace.
 Davis keeps spotlighting the beauty of God.
 Cf. also his book on Joshua.